tangsiwei0831/Web-BootCamp-Snippets/README.md

 const cannot change value

 Inside if/else/for/while, var - global, let/const - local

+# SQL vs NoSQL
+relational vs Non-relational

+Structured Query Language vs Not onlyStructured Query Language

+SQL - inflexible - for some columns that only specifc row may have, they may isnert null for other rows

+NoSQL - MongoDB - flexible, store JSON objects

+Scalability:

+SQL maybe unstable

+MongoDB would split data into small chunks, maybe slow, but stable

+MySQL: - more mature, table structure, require a schema, great with relationsbhips. scale vertically

+MongoDB - shiny and new, document structure, more flexible to change, not great with complex relationships, horizontally scalable